dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >[!CAUTION]
 >don't write texts directly in-game, because ADs may interrupt, force open other apps to close, and clear all your texts.
 >
+>big RAM is ok, but small RAM would happens.
+>
 >instead, you should copy-and-paste the text from clipboard.

 <table><tr><td>